 5. Are you trying to get back to a breast size you used to have?

 Especially after having children, some women simply want to reclaim the size their breasts used to be.
-If this is the case for you, be sure to bring some pictures of yourself that you would like Dr. Steinberg to reference.
+If this is the case for you, be sure to talk about your ideal bra cup size, and bring some pictures of yourself that you would like Dr. Steinberg to reference.

 This is the easiest way for her to discern what is the most common breast implant size for you.